GE posts loss; raises cash forecast, beats on adjusted EPS

 GE shares were up 5.8 percent at $9.60 in premarket trading.

+Orders for GE’s jet engines fell 27 percent, while engine service orders rose 15 percent.
+GE said it took a $300-million cash hit in the quarter from the ongoing grounding of Boeing Co’s (BA.N) 737 MAX jetliner, which uses engines partly made by GE.

+The grounding, after a second fatal crash of the plane last March, means Boeing cannot deliver the jets to airlines, and GE therefore is not yet being paid for the engines it delivers, according to analysts.
+GE said it expects a similar hit of $400 million in the fourth quarter.
+Those numbers were in line with expectations GE set at the end of July.

-GE said it took an $8.7-billion charge for reducing its stake in Baker Hughes Co (BKR.N) to less than 50 percent in the quarter, a change that required GE to stop consolidating the oil and gas company’s earnings in GE’s results and to mark the remaining stake to fair market value.
+GE said it took an $8.7-billion charge for reducing its stake in Baker Hughes Co BKR.N to less than 50 percent in the quarter, a change that required GE to stop consolidating the oil and gas company’s earnings in GE’s results and to mark the remaining stake to fair market value.
 Analysts had expected a charge between $8.5 billion and $10 billion.

 GE took a $1 billion charge for its long-term care insurance business to account for the effect of falling interest rates on its obligations.
 The charge was about what analysts expected.